amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 Project.belongsToMany(Company, { through: CompanyProjects });
 ```

 Example; an actor can have many movies, and movies can have many actors. a company can have many projects, and projects can have many companies contractors.
+M:N use a Junction Table, or a Join table to describe the relationshi

 ```javascript